 Interested in a career such as physical therapy, occupational therapy, athletic training, chiropractic medicine, physician assistant, strength and conditioning, personal training, wellness, or dietetics?
 The Exercise Science major is ideal.

 Our Exercise Science program – with its broad curriculum, numerous internship possibilities, and potential opportunities to conduct and present research at international and national conferences – will give you a competitive edge as you pursue your career goals!

-“Our combination of curriculum, including exciting new rehabilitation courses, multiple internships experiences, and world-class research productivity make us uniquely suited to help students achieve their career goals.”
+Our combination of curriculum, including exciting new rehabilitation courses, multiple internships experiences, and world-class research productivity make us uniquely suited to help students achieve their career goals.

 Thanks to a generous gift from Lakeland University alum, Cliff Feldmann, the new Feldmann Exercise Science Laboratory includes an academic laboratory and a research laboratory outfitted with top-of-the-line equipment that includes:

-Lakeland students and faculty have recently presented research at a variety of venues, including the conferences of the International Society of Biomechanics in Sports, American College of Sports Medicine, National Athletic Trainer’s Association, National Strength and Conditioning Association, the American College of Sports Medicine-Midwest Regional Chapter, Wisconsin Physical Therapy Association, Wisconsin Chiropractic Association, Wisconsin Athletic Trainer’s Association, and the National Strength and Conditioning Association-Wisconsin State Chapter.
-In recent years, Exercise Science faculty and students have given 45 research presentations at these professional conferences.
+Lakeland students and faculty have recently presented research at a variety of venues, including the conferences such as: International Society of Biomechanics in Sports, American College of Sports Medicine, National Athletic Trainer’s Association, National Strength and Conditioning Association, the American College of Sports Medicine-Midwest Regional Chapter, Wisconsin Physical Therapy Association, Wisconsin Chiropractic Association, Wisconsin Athletic Trainer’s Association, National Strength and Conditioning Association-Wisconsin State Chapter, and the International Conference on Sports Medicine, Physical Rehabilitation, and Physiotherapy.

-“From the moment students walk onto campus, we will work with them on a career development plan and help them understand all the things it takes to reach their goal,” Ebben says.
-“We will help them optimize their chance of being accepted into competitive professional or graduate schools, or obtain the career of their choice.
-We offer the prerequisite courses for acceptance into these programs, or to prepare students for a variety of other careers.”
+From the moment students walk onto campus, we work with them on a career development plan and help them understand all the things it takes to reach their goal.
+We help them optimize their chance of being accepted into competitive professional or graduate schools, or obtain the career of their choice.
+We offer the prerequisite courses for acceptance into these programs, or to prepare students for a variety of other careers.